 Games they can take home

-Promotional products are Canadians’ favourite form of advertising (above newspaper, magazine, radio and television).
+Promotional products are Canadians’ favourite form of advertising (PDF) (above newspaper, magazine, radio and television).

 Even if customers aren’t interested in playing games at a trade show, they’ll almost certainly enjoy taking an entertaining one home with them.